Karen O'Shannacery: Career

 In 1973, O’Shannacery became a founding member of the Vancouver Urban Core Community Workers Association while continuing to grow the Lookout Emergency Aid Society.
 Her advocacy work allowed her to use grant money from the government to grow her outreach program out of the hotel.
-The society moved into various apartments and hotel rooms before earning a large government grant to built their own shelter on Alexander Street at the end of the era.
+The society moved into various apartments and hotel rooms before earning a large government grant to build their own shelter on Alexander Street at the end of the era.
 During the 1980s, the British Columbia Social Credit Party began to cut funding for homeless shelters and outreach programs.
 This led to a 100-person protest at the Carnegie Centre on the last day of the $50 grant for welfare recipients.
 During the protest, O’Shannacery stated that the Lookout Emergency Aid Society was sending people via cab to hospitals for first aid as a result of the cut to funding.
 Human Resources Minister Grace McCarthy claimed this was an "over-reaction" and that the Community Involvement Program made little impact on the lives of disabled individuals.

 In 2006, O’Shannacery co-founded the BC Shelter Network.
 A few years later, O’Shannacery received the Order of British Columbia for her dedication to homeless advocacy.
 In 2014, O’Shannacery announced her retirement from the Lookout Emergency Aid Society after 43 years.
 At the time of her retirement, the Lookout Emergency Aid Society was providing homes, transitional housing, and shelters for over 900 people.
 Two years later, she presided over The Burnaby Task Force on Homelessness, which turned into a non-profit called The Society To End Homelessness In Burnaby.
 During the same year, O’Shannacery received the British Columbia Civic Merit Award.